 Light – Prefers bright, indirect light.
 While tolerant of moderate light, growth will be slower and smaller.

-Water – Water once the top 1 to 2 inches of soil is dry.
+Water – Water once the soil has dried out about halfway.
 Be careful not to over water.

 Soil – Well draining soil is very important.
 Ginny does not like to stay overly wet so chose a soil that drains well, like Espoma Potting Soil.
 If your soil isn’t draining as fast as you’d like, add perlite.